 You already know that you need to look closely at the labeling and make sure the products you are considering contain members of the Bifidobacterium and Lactobacillus families of bacteria.
 But even if a product has those bacteria, it won’t do you any good if the microbes are dead.

 If you see a phrase on the label stating something to the effect of “viable at date of manufacture,” look for something else.
 The reason is that there is no guarantee the bacteria are still alive.
-On the other hand, if the label says, “viable until expiration date,” there is a good chance the bacteria will be alive to do their jobs when you ingest them.
+On the other hand, if the label says, “viable until the expiration date,” there is a good chance the bacteria will be alive to do their jobs when you ingest them.

 Another piece of information to look for on the label is the number of CFUs (colony-forming units) of bacteria that are contained in each serving.
 This number can vary dramatically, from one billion CFUs to hundreds of billions.
 Most experts, however, believe that products containing 15-30 billion CFUs will provide sufficient benefits.
 Probiotics containing higher numbers can be extremely expensive.